 Voice is one of the most important concepts to understand when learning grammar.
 It can be difficult to keep track of when to use the active and passive voice and how to structure sentences correctly.
 This article will provide a comprehensive overview of active and passive voice, including examples, rules, and some helpful tips.
-We will discuss the differences between active and passive voice, how to identify them in sentences, and what role each plays in writing.

 Definition of Active and Passive Voice